Frequently Asked Questions

 To find some of the houses in your area with Gerard roofs, see our handy Drive-by Selector.

 Yes.
 Gerard is proud of its network of Certified Roofers which spans all of New Zealand.
 Our Contact Us section will enable you to find one in your area or get in touch with our customer services team who can find a suitable one for you.

 Yes.
-Gerard Roofs have been independently tested and meet World Health Organization guidelines for potable water.
+Gerard roofs have been independently tested and the 'run-off' meets World Health Organization guidelines for potable water.

 Slight shedding may occur at the beginning of the life of your roof.
-However, the textured finish on Gerard metal tiles stays in place very well.
+However, the textured finish on Gerard pressed steel panels stays in place very well.
 It will keep its good looks and protect your roof for a long time.
 That’s why Gerard Roofs offers a 20-year textured surface warranty in a standard environment zone.

 Major earthquakes in Los Angeles and Japan have shown the combination of heavy tiles on inadequate framing almost always results in serious structural damage.
 In those events, most deaths and injuries were due to collapsed and damaged roofs.
 In terms of ‘emotional comfort’ there’s a big difference between a 1-tonne roof and a 10-tonne roof when it’s balanced over the heads of your family.
 See Gerard international stories.